Cross-Generational Solutions to Crisis in Nonprofit Leadership

 By Frances Kunreuther

-A slew of alarming studies on impending leadership transitions in the nonprofit sector predict that anywhere from 50% to 75% of executive directors are planning to leave their jobs in the next five years, but the question remains: are too many executive directors leavingor are too many staying?
+A slew of alarming studies on impending leadership transitions in the nonprofit sector predict that anywhere from 50% to 75% of executive directors are planning to leave their jobs in the next several years, but the question remains: are too many executive directors leaving, or are too many staying?

 More recent reports from the sectors younger leaders suggest that older leaders are remaining in their positions and emerging leaders are unable to advance or contribute in significant ways.
 Organizations then lose the important ideas and skills of newer generations and remain unaware of how to support multigenerational leadership.